ElMassimo/vite_ruby/docs/guide/index.md

 - Add the <kbd>bin/vite</kbd> executable to start the dev server

 ::: tip Manual Setup
-Check the configuration in this [example app](https://github.com/ElMassimo/vite_rails/tree/main/examples/blog) if you would prefer to do it manually.
+Check the configuration in this [simple app](https://github.com/ElMassimo/vite_rails/tree/main/examples/blog) if you would prefer to do it manually.
 :::

 When working with a framework such as Vue or React, refer to [vite][plugins] to see which [plugins] to add.